Amin-MAG/My-Notes/Architecture-Patterns.md

 This pattern emphasizes separating core system functionality into small microkernels and extended functionality into add-ons or plugins.

 For example, In an operating system a microkernel might oversee vital tasks like inter-process communication.
 In the meanwhile, It offloads other systems functions to external components.
 Eclipse IDE is also another example of this design.
 It's core runtime handles the plugin architecture, but the features are delivered as plugins.
-This design prioritize the extensibility, ease of maintenance, and fault isolation.
+This design prioritizes extensibility, ease of maintenance, and fault isolation.

 ## [Microservice Architecture](Microservices.md)

-This decompose an application into a collection of small, loosely coupled services.
-Each microservice is responsible for a specific business which contains its data models and APIs.
+This decomposes an application into a collection of small, loosely coupled services.
+Each microservice is responsible for a specific business capability and contains its own data models and APIs.

 This architecture promotes modularization of functionality so services can be developed, deployed, and scaled independently.
-On the other hand, It can add complexity to inter-service communication and maintaining data consistancy.
+On the other hand, it can add complexity to inter-service communication and maintaining data consistency.

 > You can read more about [Microservices](Microservices.md).

-## Monolothic
+## Monolithic

-Everything in a monolothic application is in one code base and one single instance.
-This simplifies development and deployment, however Modular Monolothic suggest the same single instance of code base but in a emphasizes on clear boundaries within the code base.
-That helps the future migrations to microservice architecture.
+Everything in a monolithic application is in one code base and one single instance.
+This simplifies development and deployment.
+However, Modular Monolithic suggests the same single instance of code base but emphasizes clear boundaries within the code base, which helps future migrations to microservice architecture.

 ### Challenges